Iwyn-j/Futuristic-Portfolio-Design/README.md

 ## 🚀 Deployment

-This project is automatically deployed to GitHub Pages using GitHub Actions.
+This project is automatically deployed to GitHub Pages using GitHub Actions when you push to the main branch.

 ### Manual Deployment
 ```bash